predis/predis/FAQ.md

 ```

 As simple as it is, nothing will really change in the way you use the library in your application.
 So,
 how fast is it now?
-There are not much improvements for inline or short bulk replies (e.g. _SET_ or
+There are not much improvements for inline or short bulk responses (e.g. _SET_ or
-_GET_), but the speed for parsing multi-bulk replies is now on par with phpredis:
+_GET_), but the speed for parsing multi-bulk responses is now on par with phpredis:

     Using Predis with a phpiredis-based connection to fetch 30000 keys using _KEYS *_: